eddietaylor/securities-analysis/README.md

 ## **Browser Accessed Jupyter Lab Server Setup**

-Now we the copy SSL keys and jupyter notebook config files to the cloud instance, run the dependencies install script, and launch a jupyterlab server by simply running:
+Now to copy the SSL keys and jupyter notebook config files to the cloud instance, run the dependencies install script, and launch a jupyterlab server, we simply run (within the cloud/cloud_deploy/ directory):

     bash cloud_setup.sh [public ip address of cloud instance]